Unification Church

-The beliefs of the Unification Church are based on Moon's book the Divine Principle.
-Moon considered himself the Second Coming of Jesus Christ, claiming to complete the mission started by Jesus of beginning a new family, and eventually a larger human lineage, free from sin.
-The Unification Church is well known for its "Blessing" or mass wedding ceremonies.
-It has been criticized for its teachings and for its social influence, with some critics calling it a "dangerous cult".
-Its involvement in politics include anti-communism and support for Korean reunification.
-Its members have founded, owned, and supported other related business, educational, political, and other types of organizations.
+The book Divine Principle informs the beliefs of the Unification Church.
+Moon considered himself the Second Coming of Christ, appointed to complete the mission Jesus Christ was unable to because of his crucifixion: beginning a new ideal family, and a larger human lineage, free from sin.
+The Unification Church is well known for its mass weddings, known as Blessing ceremonies.
+Its members have founded, owned and supported related organizations in business, education, politics and more.

+Its involvement in politics includes anti-communism and support for Korean reunification.
+The group has been accused of excessive financial exploitation of its members.
+It has been criticized for its teachings and for its social and political influence, with critics calling it a dangerous cult, a political powerhouse and a business empire.